 The data from the critical care datasets (ICNARC, CCDS and SICSAG) are considered the primary source of the duration of IMV.
 Within ICNARC/CCDS, ARS is considered to be equivalent to IMV, however only the dates of admission and discharge from ICU/HDU and the number of days of ARS are provided.
 The days of ARS within each critical care episode are assumed to be continuous.
-The days of ARS were assumed to include randomisation if the participant was recorded as receiving IMV at baseline on the FU eCRF.
-Otherwise, the days of ARS are assumed to start from admission to critical care, occur at the mid-point of the critical care admission and discharge from critical care depending on the level of care recorded on admission and discharge and, in some cases, the destination on discharge (Appendix 3).
+The days of ARS were assumed to include randomisation if the participant was recorded as receiving IMV at baseline on the first or second randomisation eCRF as appropriate.
+Otherwise, the days of ARS are assumed to start from admission to critical care, occur at the mid-point of the critical care admission or end on discharge from critical care depending on the level of care recorded on admission and discharge and, in some cases, the destination on discharge (Appendix 2).
 Using these assumptions, the information from both ICNARC and the CCDS were used to identify whether IMV was received on each of the 28 days following randomisation.
 The SICSAG daily record indicated use of IMV on each day.